-Eyes: round, big and well opened, the eyes are set well apart which strengthens the breadth of nose.
+Eyes: well-rounded, big and opened with a sweet and astonished expression, the eyes are set well apart which strengthens the breadth of nose.
 The eye colour should be even and in relation to coat colour.
 The more intense and brilliant tones preferred.

 Ears: wide at the base, the ears are medium to small, with rounded tip.
-They are set well apart and should fit into the rounded contour of the head.
+They are set well apart in order to enhance the rounded contour of the head.